SteveBarnett/human-centred/_posts/2026-05-25-screen-reader-testing-workshop.md

     - Most of the problems occur with foundational stuff, the building blocks of the web.
     - There's loads more to explore and learn if you're interested!

-If you just want the keyboard shortcuts, go to "Send help!" at the bottom of the page.
+If you just want the keyboard shortcuts, go to "Get help!" at the bottom of the page.

 <h2>Agenda</h2>